jrnewell/ubuntu-gnome-terminal-patch/README.md

 # Gnome Terminal Patch

 Originally from [Tomba's Blog](http://www.taika.org/~tomba/gnome-terminal/index.html), a patch to add PuTTY-like copy on select and right-click paste to Gnome Terminal in Ubuntu.
+Use ctrl+right-click to bring up the original Gnome Terminal context menu.

 I built the patched version on 64-bit Ubunty Trusty 14.04, Gnome Terminal 3.6.2.